StuartCTS/kcc-demo/README.md

 Now _in the console_ - delete the label you just added to the topic.
 Over time, the ConfigConnector controller will check the status of the resource it is managing, and will attempt to resolve any discrepancies it discovers - in this case, the removed label.
 (Unfortunately, the default polling period is 10mins, so you may have to wait a while before this gets resolved - but eventually the label will re-appear so that the resource matches the definition in the cluster -i.e. it is being _managed_ by KCC.

-Note not all properties can be altered in this fashion, depending on whether they are deemed immutable
+Note: not all properties can be altered in this fashion, depending on whether they are deemed immutable, or indeed whether operations are simply not allowed e.g. you can _increase_ the storage for a PostgreSQL instead, but not reduce it (you need to delete/recreate).

 ### Deleting a resource
 Just delete the resource like any k8s resource, i.e.